 Merchants just do not spend enough time or thought on presenting their products in the best possible light.
-A blurry, poorly lit picture of a bottle plonked on someones dining table is just not going to get me to buy.
+A blurry, poorly lit picture of a bottle plonked on someone’s dining table is just not going to get me to buy.
 With some thought given to background, lighting and props the final image can impart so much (aspirational/cultural/lifestyle) and give a much needed professional feel to a website whether it is to sell wine or just to write about them.

 Obviously I want merchants and webmasters banging on my door to provide the images for them… but here are a few tips for taking photographs of wine and other drinks in and out of bottle:

 - Angle – straight on full bottle shots are dull, dull, dull.
-Go high, go low, go overhead, straight on is fine, as long as you do try not to include the whole bottle in the shot. [example]
+Go high, go low, go overhead, straight on is fine, as long as you do try not to include the whole bottle in the shot.

 - Reflections – watch for reflections of the camera.
 I’ve seen images that clearly showed the tripod, the photographer and the rooms light fittings.
 All very distracting.
 One way to cut down the reflections is to use a polarizer filter.
 Spot removal tools in processing are useful too.
 If you are out in the field – a restaurant or winery tasting room for example you probably don’t have any control over these so you will just have to live with them.

 - Props – complementary props, either by colour or by national association (i.e. Something ‘French’ next to a French wine), can lend a unique feel to an image.
 Corks, corkscrews, various wine glasses and other paraphernalia can all enhance a picture.
 Keep an eye out for second-hand/junk items such as branded glasses, water jugs and the like.
 There are Pernod Water jugs, branded Champagne flutes and beer mats in my growing prop box.
 Although the collection of wine and cocktail glasses is becoming an obsession!

 - Focus – use of a macro lens and low apertures (I use aperture priority exclusively on my SLR for all my wine bottle images and all still life images come to that) allow for selective focus.
-This should concentrate on the producer or wine name on the label, if your aim is to ‘sell’ the wine, or on the bottle or prop for atmospheric general ‘wine’ shots. [example]
+This should concentrate on the producer or wine name on the label, if your aim is to ‘sell’ the wine, or on the bottle or prop for atmospheric general ‘wine’ shots.

 - Food and Wine – adding food to an image can add atmosphere but has a tendency to take the focus away from the bottle.
-The world of food photography is a whole subject in itself! [example 1 example 2]
+The world of food photography is a whole subject in itself!

 - Think Outside The (Wine) Box – if a more ‘arty’ image is required, rather than a product image you have to approach the image a little differently; think outside the box.
-Angles, colours, repetition, textures all have a part to play. [example]
+Angles, colours, repetition, textures all have a part to play.